 While my role was usually that of a web developer, I also developed applications, designed and balanced the game mechanics of a football manager and taught and mentored aspiring web developers.

 Previously, I worked with languages like Perl, PHP, Java and ActionScript.
 But since discovering Ruby in 2010 I have worked exclusively with Ruby - and all the other languages and DSLs that come with Ruby and Ruby on Rails applications.

 I like Ruby so much that I started teaching it to beginners.
 First through RailsGirls workshops in Hamburg and Barcelona (where I also organized both).
 Later through periodical meetups in Barcelona and as a (paid) teacher and mentor in the Ironhack Web Development Bootcamp.
 I am also one of the organizers of Barcelona on Rails, the local Ruby User Group.

-At the moment I'm on holidays and plan to start working from May 2018 on again.
+At the moment I'm on the lookout for interesting projects for 2019.
 I did not sign a contract yet.

 In case you want to hire me

 I enjoy working in small companies with small development teams.
 This setup promises light processes and demands independent workers.
 People have to show initiative and should be willing and able to make decisions.
 At the same time it enables transparency and clear communication structures.

 I do consider myself to be a product developer thinking of all parts of an implementation and not only ‘my code’.
 I prefer to write simple, maintainable code and to find a good, pragmatic solution, instead of a complex one.
 When layers of abstractions or optimizations become necessary, they can be added at the right moment.